docksal/docksal/docs/project-customize.md

 Site provisioning can be automated via a [custom command](custom-commands.md).
 E.g. `fin init`, which will call `.docksal/commands/init`.
 Put project specific initialization tasks there, like:

-- initialize Docksal configuration
+- initialize the Docksal configuration.
-- import database or perform a site install
+- import databases or perform a site install.
-- compile SASS
+- compile SASS.
 - run DB updates, special commands, etc.
-- run Behat tests
+- run Behat tests.

 For a working example of a Docksal powered project with `fin init` take a look at: